 Health and wellbeing value

-• Arts and cultural intervention can have a positive impact on specific health conditions such as dementia, Parkinson’s and depression1.
-The BSO and arts in hospital partnership saw the Bournemouth Symphony Orchestra performing live to patients living with dementia to increase their wellbeing.
-The project found that dementia patients benefitted through fewer falls, reduced medication, and reduced hospital stays7.
+• Arts and cultural interventions can have a positive impact on specific health conditions such as dementia, Parkinson’s and depression1.
+The Bournemouth Symphony Orchestra and arts in hospital partnership saw the BSO performing live for patients living with dementia to increase their wellbeing.
+The project found that dementia patients benefited through fewer falls, reduced medication, and reduced hospital stays.7

 • Nearly half of older people (43%) say that accessibility is an important factor when they choose arts venues to attend.2

-• Overall 76% of people aged 65+ say that arts & culture is important to making them feel happy.
-And nearly as many (69%) say that arts and culture is important in improving their overall quality of life2
+• Overall 76% of people aged 65+ say that arts & culture are important to making them feel happy.
+And nearly as many (69%) say that arts and culture are important in improving their overall quality of life.2

 76% of older people say arts & culture makes them feel happy